 The 7 families of artificial intelligence and their implementation in Python

-Seven main approaches and applications of artificial intelligence can be distinguished:
+We can distinguish seven main approaches and applications of artificial intelligence:

 - Expert systems: they use formal logic rules to simulate human reasoning in a specific domain, by answering questions or solving problems.

-- Supervised machine learning: these algorithms learn from labelled data, i.e. where the expected answer is known in advance, to perform tasks such as pattern recognition, classification or prediction.
+- Supervised machine learning: these algorithms learn from labelled data, i.e. for which the expected answer is known in advance, to perform tasks such as pattern recognition, classification or prediction.

-- Unsupervised machine learning (details to come): these algorithms discover structures or relationships in unlabelled data, without human supervision, to perform tasks such as segmentation or dimensionality reduction.
+- Unsupervised machine learning: these algorithms discover structures or relationships in unlabelled data, without human supervision, to perform tasks such as segmentation or dimensionality reduction.

-- Reinforcement learning (details to come): these algorithms learn from interactions with a dynamic environment, maximising a reward or minimising a penalty, to perform tasks such as planning or decision making.
+- Reinforcement learning: these algorithms learn from interactions with a dynamic environment, by maximising a reward or minimising a penalty, to perform tasks such as planning or decision making.

-- Artificial neural networks (details to come): these are inspired by the functioning of biological neurons and allow complex functions to be modelled from data, to perform tasks such as image recognition or natural language processing.
+- Artificial neural networks: these are inspired by the workings of biological neurons and allow complex functions to be modelled from data, to perform tasks such as image recognition or natural language processing.

-- Natural language processing (details to come): uses text analysis techniques to understand human language and perform tasks such as machine translation, text generation or query understanding.
+- Natural language processing: uses text analysis techniques to understand human language and perform tasks such as machine translation, text generation or query understanding.

-- Multi-agent systems (details to come): simulate the behaviour of several agents, such as robots or people, to perform tasks cooperatively or competitively, using coordination, planning and negotiation techniques.
+- Multi-agent systems: simulate the behaviour of several agents, such as robots or people, to perform tasks cooperatively or competitively, using coordination, planning and negotiation techniques.

 Expert Systems in Python